 Since arriving at the U of M in 2010, Shafer has received a grant to examine differences in HPV vaccination and cervical cancer screening between First Nations and non-First Nations women, and a grant to examine the impact of diabetes during pregnancy and breastfeeding on subsequent diabetes in First Nations mothers and children.
 In addition to leading studies, she has supported studies as a biostatistician on a range of topics from dialysis outcomes to medical opioid use to Crohn’s disease.

 Dr. Slater is an assistant professor in the department of community health sciences and an associate professor in the department of human nutritional sciences.
 She is also a registered dietician.
 Slater’s research interests include community food security, the determinants of food choice, nutrition vulnerability of marginalized populations, and the role of food skills in health promotion and disease prevention.
 Her research on these topics has been published in numerous journals, including Public Health Nutrition and Chronic Diseases in Canada.
-In one of her most recent publications, Slater and co-authors examine the Dietary intake of Vitamin D in a northern Canadian Dene First Nation community.
+In one of her most recent publications, Slater and co-author Amy Henderson examine the impact of “Growing Roots”, a newcomer nutrition program designed through a community development approach to help immigrants and refugees adapt positively to the Canadian food environment.
+Slater’s research has also contributed to the development of The Winnipeg Food Atlas, a community-developed resource to facilitate discussion and action around food and nutrition security issues in the Winnipeg Health Region.

 Slater is also part of the Education for Sustainable Well-Being Research Group.
 The goal of this interdisciplinary research group, housed in the University of Manitoba’s faculty of education, is to use public education to create human and societal development for sustainable well-being.